python-poetry/poetry/docs/docs/pyproject.md

 Optional, but it is highly recommended to supply this.
 More identifiers are listed at the [SPDX Open Source License Registry](https://www.spdx.org/licenses/).

+## license-files

+The license file(s) belonging to this package. **optional**

+Poetry will automatically include files matching `LICENSE*` and `COPYING*`, but if you have licenses files that do not fit these patterns, you can configure `poetry` to include one or more files as the license files.
+These paths should be relative to the project root directory, where the `pyproject.toml` lives.

 ## authors

 The authors of the package. **Required**